JuliaLang/julia/doc/src/manual/control-flow.md

 4
 5
 ```

-The above `while` loop would never terminate on its own, and the `for` loop would iterate up to 1000.
-These loops are both exited early by using the `break` keyword.
+Without the `break` keyword, the above `while` loop would never terminate on its own, and the `for` loop would iterate up to 1000.
+These loops are both exited early by using `break`.

 In other circumstances, it is handy to be able to stop an iteration and move on to the next one
 immediately.
 The `continue` keyword accomplishes this: